Welcome to University Student Housing!

 • Can be used as identification for all front desk transactions.

-• CatCard funds can be used in the food areas, printing stations, and for laundry machines located in the residence halls.
+• CatCard funds can be used in the food areas and printing stations located in the residence

 Chemicals and Explosives

-Chemicals and explosives (including firecrackers, spray-paint, explosive devices, smoke bombs, combustion engines, flammable and explosive liquids/gases, ammunition, bear spray and fireworks) are not permitted in the residence halls.
+Chemicals and explosives (including but not limited to, firecrackers, spray-paint, explosive devices, smoke bombs, combustion engines, flammable and explosive liquids/gases, ammunition, bear spray, and fireworks) are not permitted in the residence halls.
+This includes materials and devices which by themselves, or when combined, could be explosive, toxic, flammable, or dangerous (such as camping fuel).
 Spray painting is not allowed in the residence hall rooms or common areas.
-If residents are unsure about a substance, check with an RA/CD.
-This includes materials and devices which by themselves, or when combined, could be explosive, toxic, flammable or dangerous (such as camping fuel).
 Spray adhesive can be used unless it is disrupting other residents in the building or causing damage to the building.
+If residents are unsure about a substance, check with a Resident Advisor/Community Director.

 Culinary Services & Dining Hall Behavior